The state of omnichannel experiences

 The understanding of omnichannel for businesses has shifted from excitement about merely being on multiple platforms (even when it doesn’t align with customer goals), to now knowing that customers want to be able to perform similar actions and transition smoothly across different platforms.

 However, reaching across all these channels in an omnichannel way has often been cumbersome.
 That’s why the tools that organizations use to get content to these channels need to be intuitive and easy to manage.
-Today, the ability to manage content across multiple silos is paramount, and the relationship between omnichannel and personalization is more important than ever before.
+Today, the ability to manage content across multiple channels and avoid silos is paramount, and the relationship between omnichannel and personalization is more important than ever before.

 To do omnichannel well, organizations need a sound system in place for content governance and strategy.
 Unfortunately, many organizations don’t have appropriate content governance in place.
 There is, however, a need to balance strong content governance with a new content strategy.
 This requires a CMS built for speed and implementation.

-Implementing an Omnichannel Strategy
+Implementing an omnichannel strategy

 Transforming from a multichannel approach to a truly omnichannel approach requires tweaks in how companies view their content strategy.
 The first step is by focusing on research and analytics to help guide your path.